-Take care that nobody can come into contact with the electrical power!
-The knife disinfection unit is to be operated with the voltage indicated on the type tag only!
+Take care that nobody can come into contact with the electrical power.
+The Knife Sterilization unit is to be operated with the voltage indicated in this manual only.
 Prior to any repair or maintenance work the unit must be disconnected from the electrical mains!